What sets apart the best apps for learning German?

 Apart from the digital material, Rosetta Stone also offers a platform where you can schedule lessons with live tutors to practice your German with native speakers.
 This is a nice bonus feature for those who don’t merely want to practice on their own.

 Overall this teaching approach is very comprehensive and has a nice and natural flow to it.
-It’s quite understandable that ranks among the top teaching methods in the world.
+It’s quite understandable that it ranks among the best apps to learn German overall.

 Android: Memrise on Google Play